 In order to be eligible to become a HOME PJ, a consortium's lead entity must have the sufficient legal authority and administrative capacity to carry out the purposes of the HOME program on behalf of its members.
-If the consortium designates an urban county or a metropolitan city as the lead entity, the consortium will be considered to have sufficient administrative capacity to carry out the purposes of the HOME program.
+If the consortium designates an urban county or a metropolitan city as the lead entity, the consortium will be considered to have sufficient administrative capacity to carry out the purposes of the HOME program, unless the urban county or metropolitan city has significant performance problems with its CDBG program.
 If the consortium designates a lead entity or an existing public agency that has relevant experience (e.g., successful experience in administering CDBG or the HOME program as a state recipient), the consortium may also be considered to have sufficient administrative capacity to carry out the HOME program.
 However, a newly created public agency that is established to administer the HOME program for a consortium would not be considered to have sufficient administrative capacity unless it includes as its administrator(s) a person or persons with relevant experience in successfully administering programs, such as the CDBG program, which is similar to the HOME program.

-If the Field Office is satisfied that the consortium meets the eligibility requirements for participation in the HOME program and that it has the necessary legal authority and administrative capacity to carry out the HOME program, it will approve the consortium request and notify Headquarters as provided in Section V.
+If the Field Office is satisfied that the consortium meets the eligibility requirements for participation in the HOME program and that it has the necessary legal authority and administrative capacity to carry out the HOME program, it will approve the consortium request and notify Headquarters as provided in Section V. HUD, at its discretion, may review the performance of an existing consortium that wishes to requalify to determine whether it continues to have sufficient authority and administrative capacity to successfully administer the program.